emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 - `input_dict`: A pre-filled dictionary containing the YAML definition for that data point
 - `msa_dir`: The directory with the MSA files

+Each protein has attributes

+- `id`: The chain ID of the protein
+- `sequence`: The amino acid sequence of the protein
+- `msa`: The name of the MSA file within `msa_dir`

-This function should output a **list of tuples**, where each tuple contains:
+The function should return a **list of tuples**, where each tuple contains:

 - A modified `input_dict` with any changes made during preparation
 - A list of CLI arguments that should be passed to Boltz for this configuration.